Wuff

 disintermediation part 2: Amazon should be/buy UPS

-It's all a waste.
+All of these are a waste.
 A third party coming between the manufacture and me can do no more than jack up the price.
 My thesis is simple: the lowest possible price of an item is the price at which the manufacture is willing to put it on the loading dock, plus shipping to your door.
 Everything else is overhead.

 You may respond "But shipping 50,000 widgets to Walmart is a lot cheaper than shipping widgets to 50,000 addresses."
 Sure, but Walmart has its overhead.
 They have to uncreate 50,000 items and put them on the shelves of big stores, then wait for them to sell.